UltrosBot/Ultros-contrib/Web/DEVELOPMENT.md

 a form into a page controlled by the attacker that gets submitted on page load.

 To help combat this, we've added some easy tools to enable XSRF protection for any forms in your templates.
-It works by adding a required value to a form that the attacker is unable to guess.
+This works by adding a required value to a form that the attacker is unable to guess.

 1. Use the `@check_xsrf` decorator with your `post()` and `put()` functions
 2. Within the declaration of your form in the page template, insert `${xsrf()}`